gsomgsom/blog/posts/downwell-trails.md

 Not really sure if it looks better or worse, looks like it's fine for slow moving situations but when its too fast it can get a bit chaotic (probably because I stop the object and then the angle changes abruptly midway).

-One problem with this way of doing things is that since all the lines are being rotated but they're being drawn at first to fit the screen, you'll get places where the lines simply don't exist anymore and the effect fails to happen, this causes the trails to look all white.
-To prevent this we can just draw lines way beyond the screen boundaries on all directions, such that with any rotation happening, lines will still be drawn anyway:
+One problem with this way of doing things is that since all the lines are being rotated but they're being drawn at first to fit the screen, you'll get places where the lines simply don't exist anymore and the effect fails to happen, which causes the trails to look all white.
+To prevent this we can just draw lines way beyond the screen boundaries on all directions, such that with any rotation happening  lines will still be drawn anyway:

 ```lua
   ...